python/cpython/Doc/library/uuid.rst

 .. attribute:: UUID.urn

-   The UUID as a URN as specified in RFC 4122.
+   The UUID as a URN as specified in :rfc:`4122`.

 .. attribute:: UUID.variant